Aden-Q/Aden-Q.github.io/source/_posts/go-synchronizing-done-signals-from-multiple-channels.md

   // Use a buffered channel to accept the first value from any of the input channels syncChan := make(chan interface{}, 1)

-  // Function to close orDone when any of the input channels is closed monitor := func(ch <-chan interface{}) {
+  // Function to monitor input channels monitor := func(ch <-chan interface{}) {
     syncChan <- <-ch
   }